 • The wheels are my favorite thing about this Paravel’s luggage; I could navigate airports, cobblestone streets, and slick, rainy sidewalks with ease, even when they were supporting up to 50 lbs.
 They were a dream.

-• The luggage is made using recycled materials, and Paravel makes some of the most stylish pieces I’ve seen—I didn’t see many other sets quite like mine in the airport.
+• The luggage is made using recycled materials, and Paravel makes some of the most stylish pieces I’ve seen — I didn’t see many other sets quite like mine in the airport.
 I felt so good carrying this set!

 • The compression “board” is just a plastic frame that broke when I attempted to tighten the compression straps, and the hard case carry-on is a bit heavy, although neither of those issues is a dealbreaker for how much I like this luggage.

 Emily McGowan is the Editorial Director at The Good Trade.
-Born and raised in Indiana, she studied Creative Writing and Business at Indiana University.
+She studied Creative Writing and Business at Indiana University, and has over ten years of experience as a writer and editor in sustainability and lifestyle spaces.
+Since 2017, she’s been discovering and reviewing the top sustainable home, fashion, beauty, and wellness products so readers can make their most informed decisions.
+Her editorial work has been recognized by major publications like The New York Times and BBC Worklife.
 You can usually find her in her colorful Los Angeles apartment journaling, caring for her rabbits and cat, or gaming.
 Say hi on Instagram!